bootdotdev/blog/content/javascript/converting-an-array-to-json-object-in-javascript.md

 ```

 The reason that I generally prefer top-level objects is that I can add additional fields to the object in the future, without requiring large changes to the code.
 I also like it because it "self-documents" in a way.
 When you look at the first request body you can tell it's an array of usernames, in the second example, those strings could be anything.

-And if this isn't making sense to you, you might want to check out our [computer science courses](https://boot.dev/courses/).